d-exclaimation/swiftcalc/README.md

 If you are using an Xcode importing is as easy as dropping files in the folder

 If you are not, I still recommend using Xcode project.

-Importing without Xcode will be added once I have time
+## Importing with Swift Package Manager

+Using it with Swift Package is now a simple drap and drop in your current package folder.
+(Hopefully lol)

+All the structs, functions, extensions, variables are now adjusted for the Swift Package Manager.

+You can also make a new package source directory.

 # Setup

 > 1. Download all the files
 > 2. Drop in the project folder
+> 3. Re-compile is necessary
-> 3. Start using it without namespaces
+> 4. Start using it without namespaces

 e.g:
 ```swift